-We use ecological theory to support and promote biodiversity, sustainability, and insect-mediated ecosystem services in a range of managed and natural systems.
+We apply ecological theory to evaluate activities and habitats that support and promote biodiversity, sustainability, and insect-mediated ecosystem services in a range of managed and natural systems.

 Insects pollinate crops, aid in nutrient cycling, and support natural biological control of pests.
-Our work seeks to support insect communities in their important contributions to ecosystem services in agriculture, leading to more sustainable and resilient food systems.
+Our work seeks to better understand insects and ways to support their important contributions to ecosystem services in agriculture, leading to more sustainable and resilient food systems.

-Our current research projects include surveying and developing habitat amendments on farms that support insect biodiversity, evaluating the role of wild pollinators (including bumble bees and nocturnal moths) in berry crops, and conducting long-term biodiversity surveys of insect communities in BC ecosystems.
+Our current research projects include surveying and developing habitat amendments on farms that support insect biodiversity and insect-mediated ecosystem services, evaluating the role of wild pollinators (including bumble bees and nocturnal moths) in berry crops, and conducting long-term biodiversity surveys of insect communities in BC ecosystems.
 See detailed project descriptions at the links below.

 Current Projects